reactjs/react.dev/beta/src/content/learn/lifecycle-of-reactive-effects.md

 </Sandpack>

 However, if you [think from the Effect's perspective,](#thinking-from-the-effects-perspective) you don't need to think about mounting and unmounting at all.
 What's important is you've specified what your Effect does to start and stop synchronizing.
 Today, it has no reactive dependencies.
-But if you ever want the user to change `roomId` or `serverUrl` over time (and so they'd have to become reactive), your Effect's code won't change.
+But if you ever want the user to change `roomId` or `serverUrl` over time (and they would become reactive), your Effect's code won't change.
 You will only need to add them to the dependencies.

 ### All variables declared in the component body are reactive {/*all-variables-declared-in-the-component-body-are-reactive*/}

 Props and state aren't the only reactive values.
 Values that you calculate from them are also reactive.
 If the props or state change, your component will re-render, and the values calculated from them will also change.
-This is why all variables from the component body used by the Effect should also be in the Effect dependency list.
+This is why all variables from the component body used by the Effect should be in the Effect dependency list.

 Let's say that the user can pick a chat server in the dropdown, but they can also configure a default server in settings.
 Suppose you've already put the settings state in a [context](/learn/scaling-up-with-reducer-and-context) so you read the `settings` from that context.
-Now you calculate the `serverUrl` based on the selected server from props and the default server from context:
+Now you calculate the `serverUrl` based on the selected server from props and the default server:

 ```js {3,5,10}
 function ChatRoom({ roomId, selectedServerUrl }) { // roomId is reactive